dylanbuchi/password-checker/README.md

 # password-checker

-A python program that checks if a password has been hacked.
+A Python program that checks if a password has been hacked.